GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/googleforcreators/web-stories-wp/releases).

+= 1.41.0 =

+* Fixed: resolved issue with carousel on right-to-left languages.
+* Fixed: resolved issue with lightbox when using shortcode.

 = 1.40.0 =

 * Enhancement: performance and UX improvements for the Web Stories block.